 - Angel-Wing Movement

 - Breathability: 3 to 4 Hohenstein RET

 I settled on the Marmot Eclipse Jacket.
 It had several major selling points including:

 - Marmot warrants every product they make to be free of manufacturer defects for life.

 - Main materials: Membrain Eco 2.5 Lamination 100% Recycled Nylon Solution Dyed Plainweave 3.4 oz/ yd

 - Marmot MemBrain Eco Waterproof/Breathable Fabric

 - PitZips with PFC-Free Water Resistant Zippers

 A good pair of shoes can improve your quality of life, prevent injuries and help change the foot shape to support bone and muscle growth.
-Why would you skimp on the best shoes?
-Especially if you only own one regular pair as I do.
-During winter months, when I am hiking and during travel days (no matter how hot it is), I wear my shoes.
+So, don’t skimp on shoes!
+Especially if you only own one regular pair, as I do.
+During the winter months, when I am hiking and on travel days (no matter how hot it is), I wear the same pair of shoes.
 As such they get a lot of use.

 So, my (normal) shoes needed to be multi-functional: